 One way to help others with hearing difficulties is by donating your old or used hearing aids.
 A donation will not only prolong the life and the usability of a good hearing aid but also be beneficial for someone who cannot have it in any other way.
 It is calculated that manufacturers meet about 10% of global need for hearing aids and many people around the world cannot afford either hearing loss prevention or hearing devices.

-Some of the most famous world organizations are the Rotary Club and Lions International.
-The latter is coordinated in the UK and Ireland by Hastings Lions Club.
+Some of the most famous world organisations are the Rotary Club and Lions International.
 You can contact them directly and donate your hearing aid even if it is not working properly anymore along with any additional hearing equipment or batteries.

 Along with donating your hearing aids, you may also consider an environmentally friendly way for a disposal of old hearing aid batteries.
 You can contact your local recycling centre to find out how you can donate your unused hearing aid batteries.